 Two or three French fries will not harm your dog, but it’s better if you can avoid French fries when it comes to his diet.
 If you come home with a fast-food menu that also includes French fries, you should resist the temptation and don’t feed your dog French fries.
 It will be better for him if he has none.
 Especially when the French fries are accompanied by ketchup or sauces.
 A spoon of ketchup, depending on the brand, contains almost 154 milligrams of sodium.
 A dog needs a small amount of sodium per day, and all that extra sodium is not healthy for him.
 The mayonnaise and the barbeque sauce are even worse for your dog.

 Let’s keep French fries away from our furry boys and girls.
 We want a long and healthy life for them.

 Are potatoes good for dogs?

-I am feeding my dogs potatoes on special occasions.
+I feed my dogs potatoes on special occasions.
 A few times per year will not harm them.
 Potatoes are rich in carbohydrates.
 You will find carbohydrates in many commercial dog foods.
 Rice or potatoes are used in plenty of kibble recipes.
 Small squares of potatoes are found in some dog wet foods.
-That being so, take another look at your dog diet and see if is balanced.
-Your dog can take a limited amount of carbohydrates and the excess will lead to obesity.
+That being so, take another look at your dog’s diet and see if it is balanced.
+Your dog can take a limited amount of carbohydrates, and the excess will lead to obesity.
 Especially if your dog is not that active.